Ratstail91/Toy/docs/spec.md

 ## Indexing, Slice and Dot Notation

-Strings, arrays and dictionaries can be indexed in several ways, via the global `_get` and `_set` functions.
+Strings, arrays and dictionaries can be indexed in several ways, via the globally available functions (see below).
 Elements can be accessed using traditional bracket notation:

 ```
 str[0];